Varnapakittu: Soundtrack

 The songs were composed by Vidyasagar.
 "Velli Nila" is based on "Ooohalalo Oopirilo" from Urmila (1993).

 Box Office

-Varnapakittu was major commercial hit in the year 1997 and was the beginning of the Mohanlal-Meena hit combo which churned out many movies including Olympian Anthony Adam,Mr Bhramachari, Natturajavu, Udayananu Tharam, Chandrotsavam, Drishyam, Munthirivallikal Thalirkkumbol, Drishyam 2 and Bro Daddy.
+Varnapakittu was a major commercial hit in the year 1997 and was the beginning of the Mohanlal-Meena hit combo which churned out many movies, including Olympian Anthony Adam, Mr. Brahmachari, Natturajavu, Udayananu Tharam, Chandrolsavam, Drishyam, Munthirivallikal Thalirkkumbol, Drishyam 2, and Bro Daddy.